-- To extend the jaw, connect the Hole Lock Motor pin on the sensor (or on the Surface Control Unit's HCU or RECORDER connectors) to a +12 V power source, and the Hole Lock Motor Return pin to 0 V. - To retract the jaw, reverse the polarity so that the Hole Lock Motor Return pin is at +12 V and the Hole Lock Motor pin is at 0 V.
+- To extend the jaw, connect the Hole Lock Motor pin on the sensor (or on the breakout box's HCU or RECORDER connectors) to a +12 V power source, and the Hole Lock Motor Return pin to 0 V (ground). - To retract the jaw, reverse the polarity so that the Hole Lock Motor Return pin is at +12 V and the Hole Lock Motor pin is at 0 V (ground).